 - Repayment plans

-If staying in your home is not possible, your lender will work with you to choose one of the following options:
+If staying in your home is not possible, your lender and your real estate agent will work with you to choose one of the following options:

 - Renting your home